 If you have a chronic form of asthma, start off with very gentle exercise to see what your lungs can handle -walking is an ideal way to get started.
-You can set our own pace and distance and it’s a good way to monitor progress as you fitness levels increase.
+You can set our own pace and distance and it’s a good way to monitor progress as your fitness levels increase.

 You should try taking a dose of your inhaler before you start and that can ease the effect exercise has on your airways.
 If you know what triggers your asthma it’s obviously a good idea to try to avoid these when exercising.
 For instance, some people find that a high pollen count can trigger their symptoms, so check the pollen levels before you start.

 If this is the form of asthma that you suffer from, it’s usually a good idea to take a dose of your inhaler before you begin a cardiovascular workout.
-People who suffer from exercise induced asthma tend not to have any issues with their breathing day to day but do tend to struggle with shortness of breath whilst working out.
+People who suffer from exercise-induced asthma tend not to have any issues with their breathing day to day but do tend to struggle with shortness of breath whilst working out.

 Many people with this form of asthma find that swimming is easier on their lungs than the likes of running or cycling.
-Usually this is because the heat in the pool area is quite warm and breathing warm air is easier on the bronchi.
+Usually, this is because the heat in the pool area is quite warm and breathing warm air is easier on the bronchi.
 The only thing about swimming in a pool is that the chlorine can trigger symptoms in some people.